 Law school classes don’t generally cover choosing a laptop, vetting a Law Practice Management System, or determining which document scanner is the best for your practice.
 But you can’t start a law firm without using at least a minimal amount of legal tech.
 With all the choices out there, however, one can get overwhelmed, quickly.
 To make things simple, and to keep you from having to do a lot of research, we’ve curated a standard list of basic recommendations.

-This isn’t a list of the latest and greatest legal tech tools for everyone to go out and buy (we talk about which products are best in other parts of this website).
+This isn’t a list of the latest and greatest legal tech tools for everyone to go out and buy (we talk about which products are best for lawyers in other parts of this website).
 And we don’t necessarily cover everything that you may want to have.
 But this is what it will take to get started in the legal industry.
 At the very least, you’ll need a computer, a scanner, a printer, and a way to back-up all of your client information.
 Additionally, you’ll need a way of tracking your case information, basic word processing software, a way to handle your accounting, and a professional email suite.

 Basic Hardware for Legal Tech